rubencosta/react-relay-skeleton/README.md

 # react-relay-skeleton
-Skeleton app for prototyping with React + Relay +
+Skeleton app for prototyping with react + relay + react-router-relay.
+The development environment uses webpack + webpack-dev-server + babel.
+To use follow next steps.

 ## install dependencies
 ```sh